huig-/Computational-Geometry/README.md

 # Computational-Geometry
-Some geometry algorithms seen from a computational perspective.
+ Some geometry algorithms seen from a computational perspective .
+ Madrid 2015